w4jbm/Python-Programs/README.md

 ```1 2 3 5 7 11 13 17 19 23 29 31 37 41 43 47 53 59 61 67 71 73 79 83 89 97 ```

 The plethera of online examples, some of which are right and some of which are wrong, turns out to be both a strength and weakness for people

+## pye.py

+This program calculates Euler's number (e) out to at least 1,000 decimal places.
+I haven't verified the results past that but it is definately fast enough (taking well under 20 milliseconds at this point) to push that out further.

+You get a warning if you go beyond 1,000 places and there are "check values" you can print out for 100 and 1,000 places.

 ## pyfact.py